SrilalithaN/Note-Taker/README.md

 ## Tests

-* There are no tests for this application
+- There are no tests for this application

 ## Contributing

-* Feel free to fork the repository and make contributions.
+- Feel free to fork the repository and make contributions.

 ## Assets

-* The following is the link to the delpoyed code : https://github.com/SrilalithaN/Note-Taker
+- The following is the link to the delpoyed code : https://github.com/SrilalithaN/Note-Taker

-* The following is the link to the deployed app in Heroku :
+- The following is the link to the deployed app in Heroku : https://note-taker-app-sri.herokuapp.com/

+## Demo

+* The following is the link to the demo of the app : [Link to demo](public\assets\demo\note-taker-demo.mp4)